smjablonska/Enterococcus_Repo/README.md

 Computational Biology | Spring 2024 | Dr. Heather E. Wheeler

 ## Overview
- This Repo is dedicated to utilizing Magic BLAST with a docker to search for the
+ This Repo is dedicated to utilizing the Automated Records Analysis Pipeline to search publicly available Enterococcus faecalis genomes for phages of interest.
 ## Getting Started

 * To clone this directory, run the following on the command line: